Rockwell Collins Gets Boost From Higher Deliveries

 Revenue at the commercial systems unit of Rockwell Collins, which sells to Boeing and Airbus, rose 5.8 percent to USD$583 million.
 Government system sales fell 6 percent to USD$535 million.

-Rockwell Collins is beefing up its exposure to commercial markets as US defense spending wanes.
+Rockwell Collins is beefing up its exposure to commercial markets as US defence spending wanes.
 Commercial revenues stand to grow because of production of newer aircraft such as the Boeing 787 and Airbus A350.

 The company last year bought ARINC, a provider of systems that help airline pilots communicate, and has said that purchase will enable it to bolster aviation information management services.
 It formed a new segment for such services that had USD$146 million in sales in the just-completed quarter.